Australian Government advice for Oman

 When travelling to Oman, you should always get travel insurance in case the worst happens.
 To help you ensure you travel safely, we have included the travel advice from the Department of Foreign Affairs and Trade for Oman.

-This Advice was last issued on Friday, 18 October 2013.
-It contains updated information under Laws (be aware of possible exit restrictions if you are involved in commercial disputes) and other editorial amendments.
+This Advice was last issued on Tuesday, 17 June 2014.
+This advice has been reviewed and reissued with editorial amendments.
 We continue to advise Australians to exercise normal safety precautions in Oman.

 - We advise you to exercise normal safety precautions in Oman.